 Resorts of critical mass, offering a diversity of offerings from hotel and residential accommodation, to an array of restaurants and bars, while also providing conference and event facilities, retail, entertainment and cultural activities, and other attractions, will create tourism hubs of considerable appeal for locals and visitors alike.

-Expected to open in the first half of 2023, it will create a vibrant new tourism playground within the Brisbane CBD and put the city on the global map.
+With an anticipated staged opening from April 2024, it will create a vibrant new tourism playground within the Brisbane CBD and put the city on the global map.

 In November 2018, the Queensland Government approved an $2 billion-plus expanded Gold Coast Master Plan.